veganaize/closure-compiler/Source-Maps.md

 # Source Map documentation

 Closure Compiler can produce source maps to aid in debugging.
 These are created when the `--create_source_map` flag is used.
-While the compiler also has the `--souce_map_input` flag which allows the compilation to be aware of previous transformations.
-However, input source maps are only utilized to display error messages and do not affect the output source map.
+While the compiler also has the `--souce_map_input` flag which allows the compilation to be aware of previous transformations, input source maps are only utilized to display error messages and do not affect the output source map.

 To obtain a full composed source map, [3rd party tools](https://github.com/mozilla/source-map) must be used.
 The [gulp plugin](https://github.com/chadkillingsworth/closure-compiler-npm) automatically creates fully composed source maps since that is standard behavior in that build tool.